pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 [2]: https://github.com/AndreLouisCaron/a-tale-of-event-loops

-What's interesting with event loops is the way it [allows programmers to reason about concurrency more easily](https://glyph.twistedmatrix.com/2014/02/unyielding.html).
+What's interesting with event loops is the way the [allow programmers to reason about concurrency more easily](https://glyph.twistedmatrix.com/2014/02/unyielding.html).
 Only I/O operations can be executed in parallel, which means that when